yeoman/yeoman/cli/docs/docs.md

-`copy` helper uses [ncp](https://github.com/AvianFlu/ncp#readme) and [minimatch](https://github.com/isaacs/minimatch#readme) to copy the files under the current directory to the specified `dir`, optionnaly ignoring files specified by the `options.ignore` property.
+`copy` helper uses [ncp](https://github.com/AvianFlu/ncp#readme) and [minimatch](https://github.com/isaacs/minimatch#readme) to copy the files under the current directory to the specified `dir`, optionally ignoring files specified by the `options.ignore` property.

 `options.ignore` can be a String of space delimited glob patterns, an Array of glob patterns, or a filter function.